A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Transitional Mechanics: From the Good Friday Agreement to the New Constitutional Framework

-Transition to the parity-based constitutional model is designed to be lawful, structured, and continuous.
-All institutions established under the Good Friday/Belfast Agreement remain in force until their evolved equivalents are formally enacted.
+Transition to the parity-based model is designed to proceed through lawful, structured, and continuous processes.
+All institutions established under the Good Friday/Belfast Agreement remain in force until their evolved equivalents are formally enacted, so that sovereignty is exercised through consent rather than rupture.

-The Administrative Province is activated first, enabling the neutral federal centre to operate before other institutional reforms take effect.
-Identity protections, mobility rights, and the Common Travel Area are secured from the outset through binding treaty arrangements, ensuring that no individual loses legal status or entitlements at any stage.
+From the outset, identity protections, mobility rights, and the Common Travel Area are maintained through binding arrangements.
+No individual loses legal status or entitlements at any stage of transition.

-Stormont, North–South institutions, and British–Irish bodies continue to operate in parallel until their federal successors are fully implemented.
-The three strands of the Good Friday/Belfast Agreement are not dissolved, but evolved into stable components of the new constitutional order.
+Existing institutions — including Stormont, North–South bodies, and British–Irish structures — continue to operate in parallel until their federal successors are fully implemented.
+The three strands are not dissolved, but evolved into stable components of the new constitutional order.

 Institutional Continuity and Legal Stability

-Transition occurs by evolution rather than displacement, preserving legal order, public confidence, and administrative capacity at every stage.
+Transition therefore proceeds through evolution rather than displacement, preserving legal order, public confidence, and institutional capacity at every stage.
+The system is designed to absorb transition pressure without institutional fracture.

 Safeguards and Constitutional Guarantees

 The framework incorporates binding constitutional safeguards to prevent distortion, capture, or erosion of its core principles.
+These safeguards reinforce that parity of esteem cannot be set aside, identity protections remain enduring, and shared institutions cannot be altered or withdrawn unilaterally.

 Table of Contents — The New Constitutional System

-⭐Pillar 1.
+⭐ Pillar 1.
 Administrative Province and Federal Capital

-⭐Pillar 2.
+⭐ Pillar 2.
 The Council of Ireland

-⭐Pillar 3.UK–Ireland Parliamentary Council
+⭐ Pillar 3.UK–Ireland Parliamentary Council

 I. Constitutional and Legal Foundations